kkomelin/isomorphic-dompurify/README.md

 ## Updates

-Please note that DOMPurify library [doesn't follow Semantic Versioning](https://github.com/cure53/DOMPurify/issues/446#issuecomment-643761433), so we have to release every change as minor version because we cannot be 100% sure whether new features are added to patch DOMPurify releases or not.
+Please note that DOMPurify library [doesn't follow Semantic Versioning](https://github.com/cure53/DOMPurify/issues/446#issuecomment-643761433), so we have to release every change as a minor version because we cannot be 100% sure whether new features are added to patch DOMPurify releases or not.

 ## Usage